The name of the Association shall be the European Second Language Association (EUROSLA)

 The Committee of the Association

-The governing body of the Association shall consist of an Executive Committee made up of a President, two Vice-Presidents, a Secretary, a Treasurer, three elected members, and up to two co-opted members.
+The governing body of the Association shall consist of an Executive Committee made up of a President, two Vice-Presidents, a Secretary, a Treasurer, three elected members, one elected student member *, and up to two co-opted members.
 Officers and members of the Executive Committee shall be elected for two years, and the tenure of executive officers shall be maximally two terms.

-The editors of the Association’s website and newsletter, the Association’s Yearbook and the Association’s Monograph Series, who shall be appointed by the Executive Committee, shall attend Executive Committee meetings on an ex officio basis.
+The editors of the Association’s website and social media, the Association’s Journal (JESLA), and the Association’s Book Series (EuroSLA Studies), who shall be appointed by the Executive Committee, shall attend Executive Committee meetings on an ex officio basis.

 The Annual Meeting of the Association shall take place during the annual conference.
 Elections for vacant offices and ordinary executive committee membership shall take place at the annual meeting.
 Any paid-up member may vote at annual meetings.
 Audited accounts shall be prepared annually by the Treasurer and shall be approved by the Annual meeting.